mavlink/MAVSDK-docs/en/contributing/build.md

    docker run --rm -it -v $HOME/<path-to-dronecore-repo>/DroneCore:/home/docker1000/src/DroneCore:rw my_image bash
    ```

-## Build SDK/External Plugins {#sdk_plugins}
+## Build DroneCore Extensions {#dronecore_extensions}

-[DroneCore SDKs](../guide/sdk.md#building) explains how to create and build an external library of plugins into DroneCore at compile time
-(by specifying `EXTERNAL_DIR` in the `make` command):
+DroneCore can be extended with plugins and integration tests that are defined "out of tree".
+These are declared inside a parallel directory that is included into the DroneCore at compile time (by specifying `EXTERNAL_DIR` in the `make` command):
 ```
-make EXTERNAL_DIR=external_example
+make EXTERNAL_DIR=relative_path_to_external_directory
 ```
-This functionality is provided to enable custom SDKs that build on top of DroneCore.
+See [DroneCore Extensions](../guide/dronecore_extensions.md) for more information.